Iteo/theme_tailor/packages/theme_tailor/README.md

 ## Ignore fields

-Fields other than `static List<T>` are ignored by default in the generator, but if you still want to ignore these, you can use `@ignore` annotation.\
+Fields other than `static List<T>` are ignored by default by the generator, but if you still want to ignore these, you can use `@ignore` annotation.\
 Example:
 ```dart
 @tailor